isa-cabrera/isa-cabrera.github.io/research.md

 ## cumulative markedness effects

-My research on phonotactics centers on the effects that *multiple instances* of these infrequent sound patterns have on languages and its speakers, and if and how such effects are learned from the distributional properties of sounds in their language(s).
+My research on phonotactics centers on the effects that *multiple instances* of infrequent sound patterns have on languages and its speakers, and if and how such effects are learned from the distributional properties of sounds in their language(s).
 For example, the English *th* sound occurs in frequent words such as *think* and *teeth*, but in English there are rarely any words with two or more *th* sounds and English speakers likely find words like *''theeth''* to be weird potential words of English.
-Patterns such as this one, along with speakers' intuitions about them, are interesting because infrequent sounds can have a *stronger* or *weaker* effect when they occur with another instance of a particular sound structure compared to when they occur independently, suggesting that these cumulative interactions among marked sound patterns are phonological properties that the speaker must learn.
+Patterns such as this one, along with speakers' intuitions about them, are interesting because infrequent sounds can have a *stronger* or *weaker* effect when they occur with another instance of a particular sound structure compared to when they occur independently, posing interesting questions about the variation and learnability of these patterns.
 And, these patterns challenge mainstream models of linguistic knowledge in meaningful ways.

 * **One-shot vs. competitions phonotactics in modeling constraint cumulativity**. [<a href="/assets/amp2024abstract.pdf" target="_blank">abstract</a>] [<a href="/assets/amp2024slides.pdf" target="_blank">slides</a>] [[proceedings](https://openpublishing.library.umass.edu/amphonology/article/id/3013/)]
 This work details the computational properties of two different maximum entropy model architectures, which I call ''one-shot'' and ''multiple competitions'' models of phonotactics.
 This work describes the findings for counting cumulativity -- multiple vilolations of the same phonotactic pattern.

+* **Chapter 2 of my dissertation** is an expanded version of my AMP proceedings paper. [<a href="/assets/chap2-draft.pdf" target="_blank">handout</a>] [<a href="/assets/chap2-draft.pdf" target="_blank">chapter draft</a>]

-* Stay tuned for my dissertation!
+* Stay tuned for the rest of my dissertation!

 ## Paraguayan Guarani

 My research on Paraguayan Guarani centers on the language's nasalization system.
 Paraguayan Guarani Tupian language spoken by 5 to 6 million people in Paraguay and neighboring areas of Argentina and Brazil.
-The nasalization system of Guarani is quite complex because the leftward and rightward spread of nasality is strikingly different, therefore making it particularly interesting from the perspective of phonological theory and learnability.
+The nasalization system of Guarani is quite complex because the leftward and rightward spread of nasality are strikingly different, therefore making it particularly interesting from the perspective of phonological theory and typology.

 **Papers**